LOADING ...

 in Nashville as

-The buried treasure was discovered in Buzz Cason's
+The actual buried treasure was discovered in Cason's

-Buzz is a legendary producer in and was
+Buzz is a producer in Nashville and was

-the first to sign me to a recording contract
+the person to sign me to a recording contract

 Well the must have been working

-because as fate have it, Travis had been hired
+because as would have it, Travis had been hired

-by Buzz as the sound engineer and in-house
+by Buzz as the sound engineer and producer

 There was some cleaning up to do and asked Travis to

-go the storage room and see if anything was
+go through the storage room and see if was

 worth saving he ordered the dumpster bin

-That's when I got a call Travis that he had found
+when I got a call from Travis that he had found

-a sizeable collection of quarter inch tapes were
+a sizeable collection of quarter tapes that were

-for when I was writing for his publishing company
+for Buzz when I was writing for his company

 of boxes

-And is where the whole story of Buried Treasure starts
+And that is the whole story of Buried Treasure starts

 It was in when I returned to Mobile from my